East Anglia Wildlife & Archaeology

 With its long coastline and rivers draining into the North Sea, East Anglia was a kingdom particularly suited to maritime communication, and an almost island-like territory itself on England’s east coast.
 Famous for its vast flatlands punctuated by the occasional spire or windmill, its sweeping views, long beaches and abundant wildlife, we discover some of the area’s many delights from the watery Broads to the royal burial grounds at Sutton Hoo.

-• Explore Sutton Hoo, one of Britain’s richest archaeological finds
+- Explore Sutton Hoo, the extraordinary site of one of Britain’s richest archaeological finds